 The State of Mississippi maintains a statewide sex offenders registry.
 This website allows you to search by location for sex offenders at MSU and in the surrounding areas.
 Mississippi's sex offender registry statute requires all sex offenders to register.
 The sheriff of each county maintains sex offender registration information for that location and forwards it to the Department of Public Safety.
-To access Mississippi Sex Offender info, visit state.sor.dps.ms.gov.
+To obtain Mississippi Sex Offender info, please go to the following website: state.sor.dps.ms.gov.